A Software-Based Approach to Media Processing

 SVT technology and the visual cloud are created to enable this coming wave of new visual applications.

 In general terms, the visual cloud refers to the amalgamation of cloud hardware, software, and networking infrastructure that allows efficient remote processing and delivery of media, graphics, and gaming content, as well as enables demanding applications such as media analytics and immersive media.
 With the ever increasing amount of visual data being generated from various sources, encoding has become a critical part of most visual cloud applications.
 Encoding is required to compress the source visual content into the least number of bits in the least amount of time, without significantly affecting the visual quality of the source material.

 Scalable Video Technology (SVT) is a software-based video coding technology that allows encoders on any x86 CPU to achieve the best-possible tradeoffs between performance, latency and visual quality.
 SVT also facilitates performance level scaling of encoders, given the quality and latency requirements of the target applications.
 The efficiency and scalability of SVT are supported through mainly architectural and algorithmic features, and also via specific optimizations for Intel® Xeon® Scalable processors and Intel® Xeon® D processors.

 SVT encoder core as part of a transcoding solution.
 The SVT encoder core is shown in white.
 The rest of the visual transcoder’s components are provided by partner codec ISVs and/or customers.

-All SVT encoders are made available to the open source community via a highly-permissive BSD+Patent license, allowing adopters to reduce the time-to-market and cost-of-ownership of each of their SVT-enabled cloud video transcoding solutions.
+SVT-AV1 encoders are made available to the open source community via a highly-permissive AOM patent and BSD-2 clause license, allowing adopters to reduce the time-to-market and cost-of-ownership of each of their SVT-enabled cloud video transcoding solutions.

 SVT and the Open Visual Cloud